saros-project/saros/docs/documentation/getting-started.md

 This window is attached to the bottom right of the IDE by default.
 It is marked with the title "Saros" and the Saros icon (![saros icon](images/icons-i/saros.png)).
 All actions described in the following sections take place in this tool window.

+### Creating an XMPP Account

+Saros requires an XMPP account to connect to and communicate with other users.
+You can use an openly available XMPP server or [setup your own XMPP server](https://www.saros-project.org/documentation/setup-xmpp.html).

+Furthermore, we also host an XMPP server (`saros-con.imp.fu-berlin.de`) specifically for the purpose of Saros that is freely available.
+To use it, you will first have to create an account using the [signup page](https://saros-con.imp.fu-berlin.de:5280/register/new).

 ### Adding an XMPP Account